 In the deep shadow of the Worship Center, the flicker of a single flame spreads candle to candle, row by row, until the darkness is banished and the light of Christ’s coming is revealed.

 The Christmas Eve Candlelight Services are beautiful and moving, and they touch the hearts of believers and non-believers, too.
 Many people who have said “yes” when a member of our church family has invited them to worship with us have experienced life change.
-Pastor Jack Graham has always said that our greatest resource for outreach is your personal invitation.
+Senior Pastor Jack Graham has always said that our greatest resource for outreach is your personal invitation.
 The power of a simple invitation is immeasurable.

 Bill Borinstein, a former Prestonwood minister and now the Senior Pastor of Harvest Bible Chapel in North Phoenix, Arizona, still remembers the first Candlelight Service he and his wife, Pam, attended.